Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week0.md

     --notifications-with-subscribers file://aws/json/notifications-with-subscribers.json`

-I can now see both budgets created but since I will be billed after the 2nd Budget, I will the newly created Budget.
+I can now see both budgets created but since I will be billed after the 2nd Budget, I will the newly created budget.